• Skip to main content

 by Annie Ingle

-There’s not much to say about this edition.
-It’s a perfectly acceptable short adaptation of Howard Pyle’s classic book and is a good fit for young readers just trying out chapter books.
+This is a very short adaptation of Howard Pyle's classic book and is a good fit for young readers just trying out chapter books.
 Due to its short length, many traditional episodes of the legend are missing, like the introduction of some Merry Men, but that gap can easily be filled with other books.
 It ends with the knighting of Robin Hood by King Richard.

 Robin's Country